 Godliness, in its truest and purest form, is the living of life as though God was personally present.
 So masturbation and its censure are almost the marks of any really modern Godly man.
 On the one hand, his sexual fragility makes him a man.
 On the other, his hatred of it makes him feel really Godly****.

 *To prove how important our sexual vitality is to God and ourselves, if you end up starving, your body will eat its own liver before going for your gonads.

 ***Recent statistics show that the states most responsible for the mass-consumption of porn are the states most responsible for the propagation of the Gospel (and in the case of Utah, the propagation of something like it).
-Anyone who reads anything about the church knows that in mass surveys, pastors are just as likely to have watched pornography as anyone outside the faith; and whether this is a result of non-believers living in the church or the hypocrisy of actual disciples is beside the point.
+Pastors are just as likely to have watched pornography as anyone outside the faith; and whether this is a result of non-believers living in the church or the hypocrisy of actual disciples is beside the point.
 The fact of the matter is that massive numbers of people claiming to be Christian are also claiming to be upset about pornography -- while funding it.

 ****All through my youth I remember being genuinely scared of judgment on this issue, even promising God that by my fourteenth birthday I would never, ever sin in this manner again.
 As anyone may have guessed, my promises ended in failure, and I didn't learn to control myself until a much later age.
 Not because I was convinced abstinence would make me holy, but because I was convinced that I was way more interesting without wanking.
 Sexual health is just as much timing as acting.